realitytracing/Reality-Tracing-WIP/human-foundations/salience.md

 As salient patterns persist, they are reinforced through **habituation**.

 Habituation reduces the cost—energetic, cognitive, emotional—of repeatedly traversed paths.

-When habituated paths align with salient local ends, the system experiences this alignment as:
+When habituated paths align with viable local ends, the system experiences this alignment as:

 - Reward
 - Relief
 - Restoration

 When salient paths are disrupted, blocked, or rendered non-viable, the system produces corrective signals such as:

 - Pain
 - Fatigue
 - Distress
 - Agitation

 These signals are not moral judgments.
 They are **efficiency feedback**, indicating misalignment between capacity allocation, habituated structure, and continued viability.

 ---

-## Salience Without Energy Depletion
+## Salience Without Global Optimization

 Salience does not require optimal depletion of all capacities.

-A local end may dominate salience by fully occupying one capacity—such as cognitive focus or abstraction—even when metabolic exhaustion, physical fatigue, or recovery debt has not yet enforced reweighting.
+A local end may dominate salience by fully occupying one capacity—such as cognitive abstraction—even while metabolic exhaustion or recovery debt remains backgrounded.

 In such cases:

 - Direction remains stable
-- Competing local ends are backgrounded
+- Competing local ends are suppressed
 - Future-facing constraints (sleep, health, reversibility) may remain non-salient

-This explains why systems can sustain long periods of intense engagement—intellectual, emotional, or ideological—without immediate collapse, until delayed enforcement occurs.
+This explains sustained periods of intense engagement—intellectual, emotional, ideological—without immediate collapse.

+Delayed enforcement is still possible.

 ---

-## Salience Instability Under Excess Energy
+## Salience Instability Under Excess Capacity

-Salience is not shaped only by scarcity.
-It is also shaped by **capacity surplus**.
+Salience is shaped not only by scarcity, but also by **capacity surplus**.

-Because capacity must always be routed, salience requires local ends that can absorb it at a sufficient rate to remain stable.
-When available capacity per unit time exceeds the absorption capacity of existing salient paths, salience destabilizes.
+Because capacity must be routed, salience requires local ends capable of absorbing it at sufficient rate.

+When available capacity per unit time exceeds the absorption capacity of existing salient paths, instability emerges.

-This instability does not require deprivation, dissatisfaction, or conflict.
+This does not require deprivation or conflict.
 It can arise when:

-- Salient paths are highly frictionless
+- Salient paths are frictionless
 - Local ends are reached too quickly
 - Sustained engagement requires little effort
-- Habituation fails to establish durable cost structures
+- Habituation fails to generate durable structure

-In these conditions, local ends cease to function as stabilizers.
-Salience reallocates, searching for new ends capable of sustaining flow.
+In these conditions, local ends cease to stabilize.
+Salience reallocates in search of new sinks.

 ---

 ## Observable Effects of Excess-Capacity Instability

-When salience destabilizes under excess capacity, common manifestations include:
+Common manifestations include:

-- Restlessness without a clear object
+- Restlessness without clear object
-- Rapid cycling of interests, identities, or commitments
+- Rapid cycling of interests or identities
-- Escalation of novelty-seeking or stimulation
+- Escalation of novelty-seeking
 - Difficulty resting despite adequate resources
-- Chronic agitation in the absence of threat
+- Agitation without external threat

-This pattern is often misinterpreted as boredom, pathology, or moral failure.
+This is often misinterpreted as boredom, pathology, or moral failure.

-It is none of these.

-It is a **rate mismatch** between available capacity and the stabilizing power of existing local ends.
+It is a **rate mismatch** between available capacity and stabilizing absorption.

 ---

 ## Ideas as Local Ends

-Local ends are not limited to external actions or outcomes.
+Local ends are not limited to physical outcomes.

 **Ideas themselves can function as local ends.**

-Examples include:
+Examples:

 - Thinking and idea exploration
 - Understanding reality
-- Optimizing energy use
-- Maintaining balance
+- Optimization
-- Managing or expanding capacity
-- Even tracking salience or energy itself
+- Capacity tracking
+- Self-analysis
+- Balance as abstraction

-When an idea can continuously absorb attention, cognition, and focus, it can dominate salience as effectively as any physical activity.
+When an idea continuously absorbs attention and cognition, it can dominate salience as effectively as physical activity.

 In such cases:

-- Salience may stabilize entirely within the mental domain
+- Salience stabilizes within the mental domain
-- Other local ends (movement, sociality, rest) may be backgrounded
+- Movement, sociality, and rest may background
-- Future-facing constraints may remain non-salient
+- Future constraints may remain non-salient

-This is not denial or pathology.
+This is not pathology.
-It is **salience functioning normally under constraint**.
+It is salience operating normally under constraint.

 ---

 ## Balance as a Local End

-The idea of balance can itself become a local end.

-Balance may function as:
+Balance can function as:

 - A stabilizing abstraction
 - A coordination heuristic
-- A way of regulating multiple capacities indirectly
+- An indirect regulator of multiple capacities

-However, like all local ends, balance is subject to habituation and distortion.
-When treated as a totalized or moralized demand rather than a flexible regulator, it can paradoxically increase instability.
+However, like all local ends, balance can be totalized or distorted.

+When moralized or rigidified, it can increase instability rather than reduce it.

 Salience does not seek balance as an ideal.
 It seeks **viability**.